how to join merchant navy

 Exam Centres

-Indian Maritime University has published the list of IMU CET 2025 exam centers online.
+Indian Maritime University has published the IMU CET 2025 exam center list online.
 Candidates can refer to the official brochure for details.
 The exam will be conducted at 91 test centers nationwide, and applicants must select their preferred center while filling out the IMU CET application form.
 The admit card will provide complete details about the assigned exam center.

 Syllabus and Preparation Tips